-- After assessment the student will return to their learning area or if needed the student will rest in the medical room under the supervision of the Nurse until they are well enough to go back to class or parents/carers will be contacted to collect the student. - The Nurse will inform the session teacher if the student is to remain in the medical room. - If the student needs to go home the student must be collected by the parents/carers. - If a student is sent home the Nurse will inform PJN/BAC for approval and notify the session teacher.
-PJN /BAC will inform the head of key stage. - The visit will be logged in the daily log book by the Nurse. - The Personal Tutor will follow up any further absences.
+- After assessment the student will return to their learning area or if needed the student will rest in the medical room under the supervision of the Healthcare Practitioner until they are well enough to go back to class or parents/carers will be contacted to collect the student. - The Healthcare practitioner will inform the session teacher if the student is to remain in the Medical Room. - If the student needs to go home the student must be collected by the parents/carers. - If a student is sent home the Medical Room will inform Mr Nicholls for approval and notify the session teacher.
+Mr Nicholls will inform the Head of Year. - The visit will be logged in the daily logbook by the Medical Room. - The Personal Tutor will follow up any further absences.